Xilinx/mlir-air/AIRDialect.md

 operation ::= `air.execute_terminator` attr-dict ($results^ `:` type($results))?
 ```

-A terminator operation for regions that appear in the body of
+A terminator operation for code regions that appear in the body of
 `air.execute` operation.
-These regions are not expected to return any
-value so the terminator takes no operands.
+The operation takes variable number of
+operands and produces no results.
+The operand number and types must
+match the signature of the `air.execute` that contains the operation.

 Traits: HasParent<ExecuteOp>, ReturnLike, Terminator